jdhobbsuk/styleSRC/README.md

 The `index.html` file has the majority of what you need to edit.
 Search `!!` and you'll jump through the stages you need to change.

+To add icons (via. a webfont), rename the font file to `icon` and drop it into the `font` folder.
+Then go to the `_icon.scss` partial and paste in the class-based styles.
+Then quickly paste the names in the icons section of `index.html`.
+Admittedly, this section is a bit annoying and not as straight-forward as others, but what it produces looks pretty good and still only takes a couple of minutes.

 _styleSRC_ uses Sass...because it made sense to use a CSS pre-processor and I already use Sass.

 ### Features ###